C5T/asbyrgi/README.md

 WebAssembly: unavailable
 ```

-Also, the version of the container itself, the git commit from this repo, can be viewed as:
+Also, the version of the Asbyrgi container itself, the git commit from this repo, can be viewed as:

 ```
 docker run ghcr.io/dkorolev/asbyrgi:d0cc2b0 asbyrgi_version